Camila-Ribeiro/Body-Balance_Milestone-Project/static/testing/manual/testing.md

 13. Click on "Sodium*" input and add the Sodium quantity (decimal_places=3).
 14. Click on "Image url" input and add the Image url path.
 15. Click on "Choose File" input and add the Image url path.
-16. Click on "Cancel" button to verify it redirects to "Homepage".
+16. Click on "Cancel" button to verify it redirects to "Nutrition" page.
-17. Click on "Add Menu" button to verify it redirects to "??".
+17. Click on "Update Menu" button to verify it redirects to "Nutrition Management" page.

 ##### Logged In users and Anonymous users:
 Have no access to this page.